Dyer PGY2 Ambulatory Care Pharmacy Residency

 National Matching Service Program Code Number: 769865

 The resident must have a Doctor of Pharmacy degree and is required to be licensed in Indiana by August 1st.
-Licensure in Illinois is strongly encouraged to be obtained by December 31st of that residency year to participate in Illinois-based rotation opportunities.
 The resident will also need to provide the graduation certificate from an ASHP-accredited PGY1 residency program during orientation in July.

 The below items are required for a complete application.